 What it contains?

-In addition to information, the website also links the rich/content based useful links of the aerospace engineering resources available on the public domain which can be very useful and valuable to the aerospace teaching communities.
+The online directory provides various sorts of information at one stop on the aerospace scientists and a highly specialized user to a general user to access, search and download tailor made/filtered information of their research works of aero scientists in India.
+It also literate to the information seeker on the various information segments such as personal profile, institute affiliation, work experience, mission mode completed/ongoing research projects, publications, specialization and other R&D collaborations.
+In addition to information, the website also links the rich/content based useful links of the aerospace science and technology resources available on the public domain which can be very useful and valuable to the aerospace communities.
 The directory portal also has feedback option for further research and refinement.